Soldier Honored: Benjamin F. Bitner

 Rank: Master Sergeant

-MSG Bitner is remembered as a great leader and a loving father, husband and son.
-He was an avid outdoors sportsman who loved climbing, hunting, camping, and mountain biking.
-He is survived by his wife and two sons.
-MSG Bitner’s son is a Children’s Fund Folds of Honor scholarship recipient.
+MSgt.
+Bitner is remembered as a great leader and as a loving father, husband, and son.
+He was an avid outdoors sportsman who loved climbing, hunting, camping and mountain biking.
+Sfc.
+Kurt Hohan, who served with MSgt.
+Bitner, said, “One of Ben’s primary concerns was bringing everyone home.
+Ben was a man of principle.
+He loved being a Green Beret.”